vishvAsa/notes/content/skills/food/eating/Fasting.md

   - After 2-3 days of fasting the body switches' to the muscle sparing process of lipolysis/ketosis.

+## Muscle loss
+- Resistance training during long fasts helps maintain muscle mass
+- Obese individuals will retain muscle longer than lean people (due to higher non-muscle Pr stores)
+- 5+ days on, you will start to lose some muscle
+- Some muscle loss is acceptable

 ## Credits
 - Quotes from Mark Baker/ GuruAnaerobic.